Skip to main content

 What if the fledgling is in an unsafe spot?

-If the fledgling is in an open area with nowhere to hide (an open lawn, a sidewalk, a parking lot or driveway), it’s okay to scoop it up and move it to a spot with a bit more shelter.
-It may help to cover it with a towel or scarf to catch it.
-Take it to a bush, low tree, or flowerbed nearby.
+If the fledgling is in an open area with nowhere to hide (an open lawn, a sidewalk, a parking lot or driveway), it’s okay to direct them toward a spot with a bit more shelter.
+It may help to cover the fledgling with a towel or scarf to catch it.
+Take them to a bush, low tree, or flowerbed nearby.
 At this stage baby birds are mobile, and their parents are used to looking around for them and communicating by calling back and forth.
-Make sure not to move them too far — within easy visual distance, or not more than about 50 feet.
+Make sure not to move them too far — within easy visual distance, or not more than about 20 feet.
+Fledglings should not be moved across roads as there’s a good chance they will cross the road trying to come back if their parent or original nest site is on the other side, putting them at risk of being hit by a car.

-Even in the most urban areas, there is usually a flower planter, a hedge, or a patch of weeds in the corner of the alley that is a suitable spot for a fledgling bird to hide.
+Even in the most urban areas, there is usually a flower planter, a hedge, or a patch of weeds that is a suitable spot for a fledgling bird to hide.

 MYTH!
 If you touch a baby bird, its parents will not abandon it.
 Birds are excellent parents.
 All they want is their baby back.